 The Netherlands in the 10th and 11th century in a European context

-In 2023, the National Museum of Antiquities (RMO) aims to present a retrospective on the Netherlands in the 10th and 11th century in a European context.
-Accompanied by a book for a large audience, a short film about this era and an educational programme that includes intergenerational learning.
+In 2023, the National Museum of Antiquities (RMO) will present a retrospective on the Netherlands in the 10th and 11th century in a European context, accompanied by a book for a large audience, a short film about this era and an educational programme that includes intergenerational learning.
 The exhibition will be designed as an evocative journey through the Netherlands around the year 1000.
 It finishes at the Palace of Nimwegen, during a visit of the German Emperor Otto II and his Byzantine spouse Theophano.

 Aim of the project